CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

 After a few seconds, both nodes should receive data.

-Cool, we have put a couple of nodes to work!
+Cool!! we have put a couple of nodes to work!
 But this nodes can't do anything more than read from the blockchain.
 To setup a stake pool and being able to produce blocks we will need a set of keys, addresses, and other things.
 Let's create some keys first.

 # Understanding your configuration files and how to use them:

 ## The topology.json file